 The Words No Parent Wants to Hear

 After the initial shock, all sorts of questions flooded their minds.
 Was this something they were responsible for?
-What will this mean for their two younger children?
-Will they be gay, too?
+What will this mean for their two younger children—will they be gay, too?
 Will Mark ever change?
 How will they deal with Mark’s “friend” (though there was no “friend” at this point) if he wanted to spend the holidays with them?
 What would the other members of their church say?
-Worse yet—what would they think—about Mark and about them, as parents?
+Worse yet—what would they think—about Mark, and about them as parents?
 They wanted to ask their son questions.
 They wanted to tell him they loved him.
-Yet all they felt they could do was try to process the information they already had,—“I think I’m gay.”
+Yet all they felt they could do was try to process the information they already heard—“I think I’m gay.”

-So what do you do when you hear those words…or find gay pornography on your child’s computer or phone?
+So what do you do when you hear those words, or find gay pornography on your child’s computer or phone?
 How would you respond if you were the parents?
 How would you help a friend or someone in your church respond if they were in this situation?
-There are no easy answers, but there are a few strategies to keep in mind that may help you, your child, or the friends you are trying to help, through the difficult initial days or weeks of hearing this news and trying to understand it.
+There are no easy answers, but a few strategies may help you, your child, or the friends you are trying to help through the difficult initial days or weeks of hearing this news and trying to understand it.

 Don’t feel as though you need to have all the answers, or even know all the questions to ask, right at the beginning.
 It’s okay to tell your child after his or her initial disclosure, “This is a lot to think about and take in.
 I need some time to think over what you’ve said.
 I’d like to sit down with you to talk about this in more depth later—after I’ve had some time to calm down and reflect.”

-Prayerfully consider what questions you might ask.
-Ask your spouse, a trusted friend or pastor, to help you think through some questions to ask, and write them down.
-Your child was in charge of the initial disclosure, and he has probably been thinking about what he would say on this day for many weeks, months or even years.
+Prayerfully consider which questions you might ask.
+Ask your spouse, a trusted friend, or pastor to help you think through some questions to ask, then write them down.
+Your child was in charge of the initial disclosure, and he has probably been thinking about what he would say on this day for many weeks, months, or even years.
 So, you don’t have to quickly respond.
 Don’t be rushed.
 Go at your own speed.

-Ask your child what does he mean by saying he is gay.
+Ask your child what he means by saying he’s gay

 You may find that your child isn’t so much making a statement about his identity as it is his assessment of a situation in which he perceives himself as helpless.
 “I’ve been struggling with these feelings for years—and the only reasonable conclusion I can draw is that I must be gay.”
 Saying you’re gay and saying you’ve been wrestling with feelings you don’t understand and don’t want are two completely different things.
 This is an important point to clarify with him.

-Ask your child if he is content to be gay, or if he wants to change.
+Ask your child if he is content to adopt a gay identity, or if he wants to change

 You are not the one who is going to change your child.
 No matter how badly you might want to see change in your son’s or daughter’s life, no matter how much you pray, no matter how convincing your argument, you won’t be able to convince your child to change.
 Your child’s complaint ultimately isn’t with you; it’s with God.